What Is EMDR and How Does It Work? All Your EMDR Questions Answered

 Check out my FREE mini workshop: Setting Boundaries That Actually Work.
 Learn practical strategies to confidently express yourself without feeling anxious, overwhelmed, or mean.

-Can EMDR Therapy be done online?
+Can EMDR Therapy be done Virtually?

 When you meet online, you’ll put post-it notes or clips on both sides of your screen and move your eyes back and forth between them.